Our approach to marketing your home.

 3. Settlement Review and Closing

 In the end game of every transaction, considerable expertise is required to ensure that all the complex parts of the project come together as agreed.
 Or, if anything is missing or not happening, that steps be taken to solve the problem.
-Closing tends to be a "just in time" activity; it is not uncommon for us to see the final figures and closing documents for the first time when we sit down with the escrow officer.
+Closing tends to be a "just in time" activity; it is not uncommon for Bethany and the client to see the final figures and closing documents for the first time when we sit down with the escrow officer.
 The most pleasant part, if course, is when the closer asks you how you would like your proceeds handled: check to pick up, direct deposit, "coin of the realm"?